617076674/Reading-Notes/Spring学习之旅.md

 </beans>
 ```

 The `c:` namespace uses the same conventions as the `p:` one (a trailing `-ref` for bean references) for setting the constructor arguments by their names.
-Similarly, it needs to be declared in the XML file even though it is not defined in an XSD schema (it exists inside the SPring core)
+Similarly, it needs to be declared in the XML file even though it is not defined in an XSD schema (it exists inside the Spring core)

 For the rare cases where the constructor argument names are not available (usually if the bytecode was compiled without debugging information), you can use fallback to the argument indexes, as follows: